Birkirkara advance to AME Cup finalby Ayrton Galea - 3rd August 2012

 Mosta almost pulled one back when Manwel Elota had a fine shot ending a bit wide on the 27th minute.

 Joselito Dos Reis had a powerful shot from inside the box ending wide on the 31st minute.

 Reuben Gauci performed a very good save on the 32nd minute on Manwel Elota's header, turning the ball into a corner.

 Ryan Camenzuli made a fine solo action on the 38th minute which he concluded with a long shot, but Haber saved without difficulty.

 On the 41st minute, Daniel Mitev for Mosta, had a fine action concluded with a shot which Gauci saved well.

-Jhonnattann Da Conceicao replied for Birkirkara with a fast run on the 42nd minute but his low shot was saved by the international goalkeepeer.
+Jhonnattann Benites replied for Birkirkara with a fast run on the 42nd minute but his low shot was saved by the international goalkeepeer.
 On the other side of the pitch, a weak shot by Mosta ended wide.

 Mosta missed a great opportunity on the 44th minute.
 Mitev served Manwel Elota whose close range effort in front of an empty net, somehow hit the bar, and from the rebound Mitev saw Gauci blocking his shot.

 In the second substitution for Mosta on the 55th minute, Dino Prajaca replaced Mirko Pekez.